 Contact

-Karen Cairone, mental health expert and widely published author, helps teachers, leaders, and families foster children’s resilience, promote social and emotional development, and address children’s well-being and school readiness.
+Karen Cairone, mental health expert and widely published author, supports teachers, leaders, and families in promoting children’s healthy development, ensuring children’s school readiness and success, and helping children build strong resilience skills.

 Cairone is the associate project director for the National Center on Health, Behavioral Health, and Safety—an Office of Head Start-funded technical assistance center.
-She recently led a team on advancing knowledge of trauma-informed care (TIC) for the Assistant Secretary for Planning and Evaluation.
-She is also an expert faculty on the Positive Guidance Collaborative Improvement and Innovation Network (CoIIN) and a writer for the Home Visiting CoIIN.
+She has also served as a writer for EDC’s Home Visiting Collaborative Improvement and Innovation Network.
+Previously, she served as expert faculty on the Positive Guidance Collaborative Improvement and Innovation Network.

 Cairone holds an AB in Psychology and English from Lafayette College and an EdM in Educational Psychology from Rutgers University.